 The first thing you need to know is that non-UK citizens need to have an international driving permit, as well as your national driving licence.
 These permits are available from your national motoring organisations, and there is a small charge for them.

-If bringing your own car, you will need adequate insurance and ownership documents with you.
+If bringing your car, you will need adequate insurance and ownership documents.
 We drive on the left side of the road, and our speed limits are 70 mph on motorways and dual carriageways, 30mph in built up areas, and 60mph in other areas.

-I’m glad all that’s out of the way, because it’s a pleasure driving around Scotland, where the only real traffic congestion you will come across will be between our major towns and cities during rush hour.
-Other great news is, there are no longer any toll bridges here.
+I’m glad all that’s out of the way, because it’s a pleasure driving around Scotland.
+The only real traffic congestion you will come across will be between our major towns and cities during rush hour.
+Good news: There are no longer any toll bridges here.

 Driving around Scotland will allow you the freedom and time to enjoy the beautiful landscapes, and the magnificent scenic views around the mountains and lochs.
 Less than one hour driving can take you from any city to glorious countryside, and one drive I definitely do recommend is to Loch Lomond, less than an hour from Glasgow.
 Just follow the A82, go round the loch (if you can resist stopping, which I doubt) and head north for the Highlands up through Glencoe.
 It’s absolutely breathtaking!